John Templeton Jr.: Early life, education, and career

-Templeton was an evangelical Christian.
+Templeton was an evangelical Christian and an elder in the Presbyterian Church in America.
 The Templeton Honors College at Eastern University is named in his honor.
 He was a substantial contributor to conservative causes.
 In 2008, he donated $450,000 to the National Organization for Marriage, and his wife, Josephine, contributed $100,000.
 In 2009, he donated $300,000, again to the National Organization For Marriage.
 In a Philadelphia Inquirer article it was asserted that the Templetons had, between John and his wife, Josephine, donated $1 million to parties opposing same-sex marriage.

 In 2010, Politics Magazine had named Templeton as one of the most influential Republicans in Pennsylvania.

 Templeton died on May 16, 2015, from brain cancer in Bryn Mawr, Pennsylvania.
 Survivors include his wife, Josephine (Pina) Gargiulo Templeton, whom he married in 1970; two daughters, Heather Dill and Jennifer Simpson; a brother; and six grandchildren.